longhorn/website/content/docs/0.8.1/volumes-and-nodes/expansion.md

 1. The expanded size should be greater than the current size.
 2. There is a Linux filesystem in the Longhorn volume.
-3. The filesystem used in the Longhorn volume is one of the followings:
+3. The filesystem used in the Longhorn volume is one of the following;
-    1. ext4
+    - ext4
-    2. XFS
+    - XFS
-4. The Longhorn volume is using block device frontend.
+4. The Longhorn volume is using a block device frontend.

 #### Handling Volume Revert
 If users revert a volume to a snapshot with smaller size, the frontend of the volume is still holding the expanded size.
 But the filesystem size will be the same as that of the reverted snapshot.
 In this case, users need to handle the filesystem manually:

-1. Attach the volume to a random nodes.
+1. Attach the volume to a random node.
-2. Log into the corresponding node, expand the filesystem.
+2. Log into the corresponding node, and expand the filesystem.

     If the filesystem is `ext4`, the volume might need to be [mounted](https://linux.die.net/man/8/mount) and [umounted](https://linux.die.net/man/8/umount) once before resizing the filesystem manually.
 Otherwise, executing `resize2fs` might result in an error: